tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 </get_node_size>

 ## get_available_node_configs

-Description: Get the available properties for the current node in the page context.
-Use it when Van needs to know what properties can be set for a specific node.
+Description: Gets the available properties for the current node in the page context.
+Use this tool when Van needs to know what properties can be set for a specific node.

 Usage:
 <get_available_node_configs>
 </get_available_node_configs>

 ## get_node_structure

-Description: Get a specified node structure or the root node structure.
-Use it when Van needs to understand the hierarchy and composition of a specified node structure or the root node structure.
+Description: Gets a specified node structure or the root node structure.
+Use this tool when Van needs to understand the hierarchy and composition of nodes within the page.

 Usage:
 <get_node_structure>